opslead/docker-swarm-ingress/README.md

 - Automatic service discovery and load balancing handled by Docker
 - Scaled and maintained by the Swarm for high resilience and performance
 - On the fly SSL registration and renewal
+- Using Redis as SSL certificates storage that allow to scale service

 ### SSL registration and renewal